Summary of the HIPAA Security Rule

 Who is Covered by the Security Rule

-The Security Rule, like all of the Administrative Simplification rules, applies to health plans, health care clearinghouses, and to any health care provider who transmits health information in electronic form in connection with a transaction for which the Secretary of HHS has adopted standards under HIPAA (the “covered entities”).
+- The Security Rule applies to health plans, health care clearinghouses, and to any health care provider who transmits health information in electronic form in connection with a transaction for which the Secretary of HHS has adopted standards under HIPAA (the “covered entities”) and to their business associates.
 For help in determining whether you are covered, use CMS's decision tool.

-Read more about covered entities in the Summary of the HIPAA Privacy Rule.
+Read more about covered entities in the Summary of the HIPAA Privacy Rule - PDF.

-The HITECH Act of 2009 expanded the responsibilities of business associates under the Privacy and Security Rules.
-HHS is developing regulations to implement and clarify these changes.
+- The HITECH Act of 2009 expanded the responsibilities of business associates under the HIPAA Security Rule.
+HHS developed regulations to implement and clarify these changes.

 See additional guidance on business associates.